What They Do: Fishing and hunting workers catch and trap various types of animal life.

 Many fishers are seasonal workers, and those jobs are usually filled by students and by people from other occupations who are available for seasonal work, such as teachers.
 For example, employment of fishers in Alaska increases significantly during the summer months, which constitute the salmon season.
 During these times, fishers can expect to work long hours.
 Additionally, states may only allow hunters and trappers to hunt or trap during certain times of the year.

-Employment of fishing and hunting workers is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.
+Employment of fishing and hunting workers is projected to decline 2 percent over the next ten years.
 Fishing and hunting workers depend on the ability of fish stocks and wild animals to reproduce and grow.
-The demand for seafood should increase, as it is widely seen as a healthy choice of protein.

 Governmental efforts to replenish fish stocks have led to some species being regulated under fishing quotas or catch shares.
 These quotas dictate how many fish each fisher may catch and keep.
 Additional quotas or catch shares can typically be purchased, but they are often very expensive.
 The implementation of additional catch share programs may reduce demand for fishers.
 However, new programs must undergo several years of research and public review before being approved.